menu

 These are an immensely complicated interlinked set of disorders.
 The descriptions here are only to give the general flavor of the diseases and are not meant to include all features of the disorders.
 In most cases an OMIM database link to the main type of the genetic disorder is provided.

 Alport syndrome is caused by mutations in COL4A3, COL4A4 or COL4A5.
+These are genes that affect collagen.
 The classic phenotype is renal failure and progressive sensorineural deafness.
+The hearing loss is bilateral and correlated with age (Moon et al, 2009).
+There is no association of Alports and vertigo.

 Barakat Syndrome (text courtesy of Dr. Barakat).

-The defect is on chromosome 10p (Gene Map Locus: 10p15, 10p15.1-p14), with haploinsufficiency or mutation of the GATA3 gene being the underlying cause.
-Inheritance is probably autosomal dominant.
+Hypoparathyroidism occurs in 93% of patients and various renal diseases in 72%.
 Management consists of treating the clinical abnormalities at the time of presentation.
 Prognosis depends on the severity of the renal disease.

 Branchio-oto-renal syndrome is caused by mutations in EYA1, a gene of 16 exons within a genomic interval of 156 kB.
 This syndrome is characterized by hearing disturbances and cataract, branchial cleft fistulae, and preauricular pits.
 Mondini malformations and related dysplasias may occur.